NanoPish/arcane/README.md

 As it is my first time using Flask and after reading flask frameworks documentations and design patterns from various authors I decided to follow Aj Pryor [Flask best practices](http://alanpryorjr.com/2019-05-20-flask-api-example/)'s patterns for building "testable, scalable, and maintainable APIs".

 It is very well explained, and "has been battle-tested (double emphasis on the word “test”!) and works well for a big project with a large team and can easily scale to a project of any size".

+## Running the project as a developer

+### Running the microservice locally

+* To run the microservice locally, with a sqlite DB and with flask development server, which includes code autoreload:

+        cd app/arcane_real_estate
+        pip install -r requirements.txt
+        FLASK_APP=app/__init__.py:create_app FLASK_ENV=development flask run

+* Access the server on localhost:5000